 If you can't provide immediate knowledge to your customers, they will turn to a competitor who can.
 It can be tough to create and manage a knowledge base.
 However, it can start off easily -- think about the kinds of questions you've had customers ask you in the past and, maybe, the questions you've searched yourself.
 You can analyze common tickets to determine which issues crop up most frequently that you need to address first.
 Slowly, your team can build an informative knowledge base that can be a constant resource.

-Canva's support page has an aesthetically-pleasing, clean-cut layout that makes finding appropriate tools simple and quick.
-There are some featured articles that are based off FAQs, but the best part is the drop-down menu on the left.
-Each parent category has child categories, and each of those has even more child categories that help you find a resource as specific to your issue as possible.
+Canva’s support page has an aesthetically pleasing, clean-cut layout that makes finding the appropriate tools simple and quick.
+The landing page features articles based on FAQs, but the best part is that clicking on one overall parent category, say payments, pricing, and billing, leads to additional child categories that help you find a resource as specific to your issue as possible.

-HubSpot Academy -- HubSpot's resource that provides free tools and training to help businesses and individuals grow -- has a Help section that provides tons of knowledge to readers.
-Some of the available resources are user guides, quick answer documents, HubSpot user groups, and community discussions.
-For instance, the above Quick Answers page covers a variety of questions that are categorized neatly for readers to locate.
+HubSpot's Help Center provides free tools and training to help businesses and individuals grow.
+It has a Knowledge Base section that provides tons of knowledge to readers in the form of user guides, quick answer documents, HubSpot user groups, and community discussions.

 The HubSpot Help Center also links to HubSpot Academy, where users can find answers to their questions, grow their skills in the areas they’re interested in through videos and classroom training, and get certified in certain topic areas.